 get a sense of how to organize your specs to generate output like this.

-Last published 3 months ago by Jon Rowe.
+Last published over 5 years ago by Jon Rowe.

 RSpec Rails settings